fullcontact/fullcontact-python-client/README.md

 Same as that of [FullContactClient.identity.map()](#fullcontactclientidentitymap), but with one more extra field
 * `personId`: _str_

+> Note: recordId and personId cannot be used together to resolve.
+Only one of these fields can be used in a request.

 #### Returns:
 #### IdentityResolveResponse
 class: _fullcontact.response.identity_response.IdentityResolveResponse_